benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 You can always do a --rebase pull everytime you `$ git pull` with this configuration:
 `$ git config --global pull.rebase true`

-Setting the config is recommended and powerful, but then, it's important to never pull or rebase master. <---**Wait... what??
-Why?!**

 ##### Interactive rebase

 Interactive rebasing (-i) provides advanced [commit history editing options](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history#interactive-rebase): combine, split, rewrite, add, remove, and rearrange.
 If needed, it is possible to use this for local cleanup, but you should never be rebasing shared commits.